 Why Do Small Veins Become Visible?

-Most often, genetics predisposes you to developing thread veins.
+Most often, genetics predisposes you to develop thread veins.
 If your mom and grandma had them, chances are, you will too.

 Other times, thread veins develop at the sight of a bruise or injury.
 This is a less common cause.